-Behavioural techniques for treating premature ejaculation
+Behavioural techniques for premature ejaculation

 There are various techniques and treatments used to stop premature ejaculation.
 Lots of people try behavioural techniques (also known as “self control “techniques) to help them manage the condition.